mgeier/insipid-sphinx-theme/doc/configuration.rst

     html_permalinks_icon = '#'

-And if you happen to host your documentation on https://readthedocs.org/ and your sources on Bitbucket, Github or GitLab, you should set:
+If the sources of your documentation are hosted publicly, you should set:

 .. code-block:: python

     html_copy_source = False

-This way, you will get automatic source links in the page footer.
+... and follow the instructions at :confval:`html_show_sourcelink` to get automatic source links in the page footer.
-See :confval:`html_show_sourcelink` for details.

 Theme Settings